Thursday Tip

 Marlene

-*To learn more about and hear the musical ABC’s listen to my newest podcast ~ episode 31!
+*To learn more about steel acoustic guitar strings, listen to my newest podcast episode by clicking here!

 Play on…